peteroupc/classic-wallpaper/README.md

 Any copyright to this page is released to the Public Domain.
 In case this is not possible, this page is also licensed under [**Creative Commons Zero**](https://creativecommons.org/publicdomain/zero/1.0/).

 [^1]: Every tileable desktop wallpaper has a pattern that belongs in one of 17 [_wallpaper groups_](https://en.wikipedia.org/wiki/Wallpaper_group).
 The shape of the pattern is a rectangle in ten of them, a diamond with one corner pointing upward in two of them, and another parallelogram in the remaining five.
+Many tileable wallpapers are _seamless_, but not all (consider a pattern of bricks or square floor tiles).

 [^2]: Generated from `dstripe` using the following ImageMagick command: `convert dstripe.png \( +clone -flop \) +append dzigzag.png`.